 At first, doctors thought Matt might have ulcerative colitis (or colitis for short).
 Crohn’s and colitis are both inflammatory bowel diseases with similar symptoms.
 Both are chronic, which means they rarely go away.
 Fortunately, they can often be treated with diet, medication, and sometimes surgery.
+Something like water soluble hemp extract might be used an alternative medicine.
 Crohn’s causes inflammation anywhere along the entire gastrointestinal tract, leading to ulcerations in the small and large intestines.
 Colitis is similar, but limited to inflammation of the colon and rectum.
 Crohn’s and colitis patients both experience severe abdominal pain, diarrhea, and fatigue, as well as emotional distress that stems from these problems including social anxiety and depression.

 In other words, Crohn’s and colitis really, really suck.
 For many, Crohn’s causes physical and mental discomfort on a daily basis.
 Sadly, this was true for Matt for nearly 10 years.